-Designed by the Turner prize winning artist, Chris Ofili CBE, and hand woven by the internationally renowned Dovecot Tapestry Studio in Edinburgh, The Caged Bird's Song
+Designed by the Turner prize-winning artist, Chris Ofili CBE, and hand-woven by the internationally renowned Dovecot Tapestry Studio in Edinburgh, The Caged Bird's Song

-is a bold and vibrant triptych which draws on Ofili's ongoing interests in classical mythology and contemporary demi-gods, and is inspired by the stories, magic and colour of the Trinidadian landscape he inhabits.
+is a bold and vibrant triptych which draws on Ofili's ongoing interests in classical mythology and contemporary demi-gods, and is inspired by the stories, magic, and colour of the Trinidadian landscape he inhabits.

-The commission and, in particular, the choice of such a prominent artist to design the work, make a powerful statement about the Company's commitment to its root craft and desire to support endangered skills and nurture talent.
+The commission and, in particular, the choice of such a prominent artist to design the work, make a powerful statement about The Company's commitment to its root craft and desire to support endangered skills and nurture talent.

-Dovecot is one of only two surviving tapestry studios in the UK, and it took a team of five master weavers over two and a half years to translate Ofili's watercolour design to the loom, interpreting, replicating and magnifying each and every colour and nuance with great skill and artistry.
+Dovecot is one of only two surviving tapestry studios in the UK, and it took a team of five master weavers more than two and a half years to translate Ofili's watercolour design to the loom, interpreting, replicating, and magnifying each and every colour and nuance with great skill and artistry.
 The three panels together measure some 7.5m wide by 2.8m high.
 The commission thus necessitated close collaboration between artist and maker(s), in what Ofili has described as a ‘marriage of watercolour and weaving’.